 HIV Prevalence and HIV Diagnoses Attributed to Injection Drug Use (IDU)

-- State Prevalence: In 2014, an estimated 1,454 persons were living with a diagnosed HIV infection in Maine—a rate of 126 infections per 100,000 persons.
-Of these, 14.9 percent1 of males and 28.7 percent of females were living with HIV attributed to IDU (AIDSVu).
+- State Prevalence: In 2015, an estimated 1,478 persons were living with a diagnosed HIV infection in Maine—a rate of 128 cases per 100,000 persons.
+Of those, 15.5 percent of cases among males were attributed to IDU or male-to-male contact and IDU.
+Among females, 28.4 percent were living with HIV attributed to IDU (AIDSVu).

 - Maine Department of Health and Human Services, State Epidemiological Outcomes Group Special Report: Heroin, Opioids, and Other Drugs in Maine and Substance Abuse Trends in Maine State Epidemiological Profile 2017